 Best for Small Spaces: Sunny Health & Fitness Treadmill with Device Holder

 This Sunny Health & Fitness treadmill is about as small space-friendly as you get.
 Not only is it foldable and portable, but it’s also relatively compact when it’s fully set up.
-This may be a downside for some, but if you don't have much space to work with, it might be perfect for you.
+This may be a downside for some, but it might be perfect for you if you don't have much space to work with.
 It also has some neat features, like a large display screen (which you can use to access one of the machine’s nine built-in workout programs) and a ledge for holding a phone or tablet.
 Plus, it can accommodate speeds up to 9 MPH and inclines up to 4.37%.

 Best Folding: NordicTrack T Series Treadmill

 The NordicTrack T Series Treadmill is not your average folding treadmill.
 While many folding treadmills are small and narrow, this one boasts plenty of running space with a 20 x 55-inch tread belt.
 It also offers an array of exciting features, like OneTouch incline and speed control, FlexSelect deck cushioning, and a built-in speaker system.
 The most impressive thing?
 Even though it's relatively heavy-duty, it's still designed to be easy to fold and transport.
 It's also backed by a one-year labor warranty, a two-year parts warranty, and a 10-year frame warranty.